hcamarillo/finalproject/README.md

 Table 5: Table of evolutionary model selection for wrasses for KT and all four-bar linkages
 ![Table5](Table5.png)

-Figure 1: Differences in phenotypic optima (θ) between durophagous and nondurophagous species for traits that had support for a two-peak model in wrasses
+Figure 1: Differences in phenotypic optima (θ) between durophagous and nondurophagous species for traits that had support for a two-peak model in wrasses.
+(A) Kinematic Transmission (B) Input Link (C) Output Link
 ![Figure1](wrasse_theta_figure.png)

-Figure 2: Differences in evolutionary rate (σ2) between durophagous and nondurophagous species for traits that had support for a two-rate model in wrasses
+Figure 2: Differences in evolutionary rate (σ2) between durophagous and nondurophagous species for traits that had support for a two-rate model in wrasses.
+(A) Kinematic Transmission (B) Input Link (C) Output Link
 ![Figure2](wrasse_sigmasq_figure.png)

 *Testing for effect of diet on four-bar linkages in mantis shrimp*